Exhaust Gas Boilers also known as Exhaust Gas Economizers, with

 order to obtain a certain margin when the gas temperature decreases due to low

 load on the main engine.
-This means that an Exhaust Gas Boiler shall not
+This means that Exhaust Gas Boilers

 170-180°C at Continuous Service Rating.
 Besides, at gas temperatures below